Fried fish

 Fried fish is any fish or shellfish that has been prepared by frying.
 Often, the fish is covered in batter, egg and breadcrumbs, flour, or herbs and spices before being fried and served, often with a slice of lemon.

 Fish is fried in many parts of the world, and fried fish is an important food in many cuisines.
 For many cultures, fried fish is historically derived from pescado frito, and the traditional fish and chips dish of England which it may have inspired.
 The latter remains a staple take-out dish of the UK and its former and present colonies.
-Fried fishcakes made of cod (and other white fish, such as haddock, halibut or whiting) are a widely available in the frozen food sections of U.S. grocery stores.
-Long John Silver's, Skipper's, Captain D's, and Arthur Treacher's are well-known North American chain restaurants that serve fried fish as their main food offering.
+Fried fishcakes made of cod (and other white fish, such as haddock, halibut or whiting) are widely available in the frozen food sections of U.S. grocery stores.
+Long John Silver's, Skippers, Captain D's, and Arthur Treacher's are well-known North American chain restaurants that serve fried fish as their main food offering.
 Catfish are also a prevalent farm-raised type of fish that is often served fried throughout the world.
-A classic fried fish recipe from France is the Sole meunière.
+A classic fried fish recipe from France is sole meunière.

 Fish fries

 Community fish fries are popular in the southern region of the United States.
 These social gatherings may center around a church, a civic organization or serve as a fundraiser for a club, volunteer fire department, a school or other organization.
-In the U.S., especially the Upper Midwest, the Northeast, and the Mid-Atlantic states, community fish fries are somewhat popular, sometimes held in church basements or lots in observation of Lent.
+In the U.S., especially the Upper Midwest, the New England states, and the Mid-Atlantic states, community fish fries are somewhat popular, sometimes held in church basements or lots in observation of Lent.
 A fish fry is generally informal.
 A "shore lunch" is a tradition in the northern U.S. and Canada, where outdoor enthusiasts cook their catch on the shores of the ocean, or lake where the fish was caught.